 Skip to main content

-About the pace
+About

 the pace started with a question most product teams learn to live with: why do design and engineering still break apart so easily?
 After more than a decade building products, I stopped accepting the answer and started building the fix.